ikmb/bloodAGENT/README.md

 - **TGS**     For third generation sequencing using pbmm2 and deepVariant Our recommendation is TGSGATK where possible ...

+### Testdata
+Data for testing can be found under ./data/testdata/.
+HGDP samples 001, 002 and 003.
+The complete HGDP dataset used for benchmarking in our original publication can be downloaded at: https://www.internationalgenome.org/data-portal/data-collection/hgdp

 ## Cosine Similarity Scoring
 bloodAGENT uses **cosine similarity** to measure the similarity between observed haplotypes and reference haplotypes from the International Society of Blood Transfusion (ISBT).
 The score ranges from **0 to 2**, where:
 - **1 per haplotype** is the theoretical maximum.